DoctorJamesMichel/snap-council-ledger/docs/core/SCL-2.6-tesseract-based-prioritization-and-multiscale-mission-alignment.md

 ## **2. Core Principle: The Tesseract as a Prioritization Engine**

 In the SNAP Council, prioritization is *not* linear.

+Decisions entering this stage are assumed to have passed **Truth Ecology verification (SCL-2.11),** ensuring ecological coherence before optimization.

 It unfolds across four dimensions:

 1. **Relevance** (to mission and context)